I used to be able to identify each of the [[The Inner Seasons|4 phases (Inner Seasons)]] of my menstrual cycle.

-Not only that but my oestrogen surges over and over again as my body does it’s best to make ovulation happen.
-And obviously in-between the surges we have drops in oestrogen.3
+Not only that, but my oestrogen surges over and over again as my body does its best to make ovulation happen.
+And obviously, in between the surges, we have drops in oestrogen.[^3]

 As a result, I am experiencing more hormonal shit-shows.
-Take last week for instance.
-I went from feeling and overwhelming gratitude and peace within my body one minute into an uncontrollable rage the next.
+Take last week, for instance.
+I went from feeling an overwhelming gratitude and peace within my body one minute into an uncontrollable rage the next.

-This then moved into a deep, end of the world, black hole, sinking feeling before leading into an excitement and energy for the possibilities ahead.
-A confident, change-the-world feeling.
+This then moved into a deep, end-of-the-world, black hole, sinking feeling before leading into excitement and energy for the possibilities ahead — a confident, change-the-world feeling.

 After trying to explain to my husband what I was experiencing last week (after he took the brunt of my meltdown), he said it sounded like 'climate change'.
 Like I was experiencing all the seasons in one day (like it does here in the UK).
 And he was spot on.

 That's how it feels.
 And funnily enough, in the book Wise Power, the authors have written the same thing about perimenopause...

 > "The Inner Seasons don't work in the way I'm used to - they can all happen at any moment in the anovulatory cycle.
 It's like climate change.
 It is climate change!"